Carbon Black Sales - Description, Market Prospects, Industry...

 Research and Technology

-Degussa AG, an industry leader has researched the effects of carbon black in relation to workplace exposure and found it safe.
+Degussa AG, an industry leader, has researched the effects of carbon black concerning workplace exposure and found it safe.
 This study was completed after reports from the International Agency for Research on Cancer (IARC) of the World Health Organization (WHO) indicated that carbon black could cause tumors in rats.
-IARC found that long-term exposure to fine dusts, including carbon black, could cause lung cancer and respiratory diseases.
+IARC found that long-term exposure to delicate dust clouds, including carbon black, could cause lung cancer and respiratory diseases.
 They wanted to reclassify carbon black as a carcinogen.
-Degussa countered with data that only rats exposed to massive amounts of dust were effected.
-They concluded that there was no evidence to show that mice, hamsters, or humans were significantly bothered by the dust.
+Degussa countered this with data showing that only rats exposed to massive dust were affected.
+They concluded that no evidence showed that mice, hamsters, or humans were significantly bothered by the dust.